Oker Dam

 Is it wheelchair accessible?

-Accessibility information can vary, so it is advisable to check the official website for specific details regarding wheelchair access.
+Accessibility information is not explicitly provided, so it is advisable to check the official website for details regarding wheelchair access.

 Can I buy tickets online?